bullhorn/rest-api-docs/source/includes/entityref/paybill/_billmasterdiscountrate.md

 # Pay and Bill - BillMasterDiscountRate

-Represents an association between BillMaster and a DiscountRate
+Represents an association between BillMaster and a DiscountRate.

 CRUD Access - READ